This new Peacock show deals in an intriguing setup and fine performances, but it comes with a flush of problems. And

 Hulu’s The Handmaid’s Tale, based on the landmark dystopian novel by Margaret Atwood, gives us a world that is indeed worse for some—particularly if you’re a woman.
 Atwood’s story damns a certain kind of demeaning Christian fundamentalism, even though the vast majority of Christians would find this world horrific and repulsive.

 Atwood herself refutes the idea that her Tale is anti-Christian.
 In an interview for The New York Times, she said that the theo-political powers in her Gilead destroyed other Christian sects (Catholics and the Baptists, specifically), while other Christian groups are running a sort of underground railroad.
-“So the book is not ‘antireligion,'” she says.
+“So the book is not ‘antireligion,’” she says.
 “It is against the use of religion as a front for tyranny; which is a different thing altogether.”
-And now in its third season, we begin to see more positive portrayals of people of faith—even if their own faith may depart, in certain critical instances, from Christian orthodoxy.
+And by its third season, we begin to see more positive portrayals of people of faith—even if their own faith may depart, in certain critical instances, from Christian orthodoxy.

 Still, the story certainly could stoke anti-religious sentiments, and it’s unquestionably meant to serve as a cautionary tale of the perils of religious fundamentalism.
 Its overtly “Christian” characters are the story’s most evil and, often, the most debauched.
 As such, The Handmaid’s Tale has the power to shock and offend.

 But even if we set aside The Handmaid’s Tale’s spiritual trappings, Hulu’s much-lauded series still has problems aplenty.

-Gilead can be a violent place, too.
-The leadership justifies its strict, sometimes horrific punishments using Scripture: Minor infractions might cost handmaids hands, eyes or other body parts.
+If you couldn’t tell, Gilead is a violent place, too.
+The leadership justifies its strict, often horrific punishments using Scripture: Minor infractions might cost inhabitants hands, eyes or other body parts.
 One unfortunate young woman spends most of the series with scar tissue covering one of her eye sockets.
 But we see violence elsewhere, too.
-People die, sometimes in pretty terrible ways.
+People die, often in pretty terrible ways.
 And as rebellion burbles under Gilead’s bleak surface, the violence will likely grow.

 The Handmaid’s Tale is a troubling story, one that casts Christians in Satan’s role and freely shows us the sins in which he revels.